 The closer you get to the end of the quarter, the more anxious the company will be to increase sales to meet its goals.
 The managers get nervous and the coupon codes come flying.
 If you can wait a week, or a month, to make your purchase, you can get a better deal when the quarter-end nears.

 For a major purchase that involves negotiation, such as purchasing a car, waiting until the end of the company’s quarter is likely to get you a salesperson with bonus anxiety.
 You’re in a better position to get a discount, so ask.

 Sales also tend to get more aggressive at the end of the fiscal year, when companies want to get inventory off of their books.
+(See the explanation below for retailers’ fiscal years.)
 That’s why most clothing retailers run big clearance sales in January and bring out bathing suits in February.
 They want all the goods from the fiscal year out of the store, and if that means you can’t buy a decent new coat in February, that’s too bad.
-(But, if you need a decent new coat and can wait until January, you will get a better price than you will at any time in November or December.)
+(But if you need a decent new coat and can wait until January, you will get a better price than you will at any time in November or December.)

 How do I know when the fiscal quarter or year is ending?

-There’s another wrinkle: Companies can make a few choices of when their month ends.
+There’s another wrinkle: Companies can choose when their month ends.
 For accounting purposes, a month may end on the calendar end, the last Friday of the month, or the last weekday of the month.
 All that matters is that the company be consistent.

 You probably won’t be able to find the quarter-end for a private company, but you can assume that if it relies on retail sales, it probably is on the January/April/July/October cycle.

 If you liked this post, you may also like:

 - How to painlessly buy your first car